nickwitten/armstrong/README.md

 The project also contains the firmware located in /ArmstrongSoftware/ which can be flashed to an Arduino.
 There is separate firmware for the transformer based circuit and the boost/H-bridge based circuit.

+The directory
+/deliverables/
+contains all of the design files that were used in the final product.
+A lot of other folders were used for exploring ideas and debugging.